 The warranty coverages help make it dependable

 The basic warranty extends over a three-year or 36,000-miles, with powertrain protection for five years or 60,000-miles.
-Any hybrid-related components or technology are covered for an eight-year window or 100,000 miles.
+Hybrid-related components or technology are covered for an eight-year or 100,000 miles.

 What’s still missing from the Toyota Prius